 Use a Password Manager

 I have over 50 unique passwords, and there is no way I can remember them all.
-If you do use a password manager, disable password storage with your current web browser.
-I find what they offer to be redundant.
+If you do use a password manager, disable password storage with your current web browser and stick to using whatever manger you chose.